WwZzz/easyFL/docs/Tutorials/index.md

 * conduct experiments under various data heterogeneiry and system heterogeneity
 * manage your experimental records and visualize them with few codes

 All of our examples can be run on jupyter notebook.
-The source of our notebooks are in [Click Here](https://github.com/WwZzz/easyFL/tree/FLGo/tutorial/en).
+The source of our notebooks are [here](https://github.com/WwZzz/easyFL/tree/FLGo/tutorial/en).